 Let’s see what types of reports you can create with Facebook Ads data.

-The Facebook Ads Overview report is a pretty solid starting point to monitor how your ads are performing.
-This type of report gives you a holistic view of your campaign performance.
+Facebook Ads overview report is a pretty solid starting point to monitor how your ads are performing.
+This type of report gives you a holistic view into your campaign performance.
 Depending on your campaign objective, you would want to select the metrics that matter.

 Is Facebook better for a high-level targeting?
 Does Google drive more traffic to your website?
 From which platform people tend to convert faster?
 All of these questions can be easily answered by Google Ads vs Facebook Ads comparison report.